As amended December 6, 2022

 Section 1.
 The president shall succeed to office immediately after having served as president‐elect.
 This officer shall preside at all meetings of the organization, except when this duty is delegated.
 This officer shall serve as chair of the Executive Committee.
 The president shall be responsible for all activities with the Association and may assign or delegate duties accordingly.

 Section 2.
 The immediate past president shall succeed to office immediately after having served as president.
 The immediate past president shall be Chair of the Long Range Planning Committee.

 Section 3.
 The president‐elect shall be responsible for the annual meeting.
 This officer shall perform the duties of president in the absence of that officer.
-The president‐elect shall be chair of the Program Committee and the Local Arrangements Committee.
+The president‐elect shall appoint a chair of the Program Committee and the Local Arrangements Committee.
+The president-elect will serve as an ex-officio on the Program Committee and the Local Arrangements Committee.

-Section 4.
+Section 5.
 The vice president for Registrars shall be responsible for activities associated with registrars.
-He/she shall serve as liaison between the Executive Committee and the members of the Association with registrar's responsibilities.
+They shall serve as liaison between the Executive Committee and the members of the Association with registrar's responsibilities.
 This officer shall represent registrars concerns and preside at meetings of members with registrar's responsibilities.
-He/she shall be responsible for implementing the Registrar's Summits, serve on the Program Committee and shall be Chair of the Registrar's Committee.
+They shall be responsible for implementing the Registrar's Summits, serve on the Program Committee and shall be Chair of the Registrar's Committee.

-Section 5.
+Section 6.
 The secretary shall be custodian of all Association records.
-He or she shall ensure that minutes of annual meetings and meetings of the Executive Committee are kept; shall report the activities of the annual meetings and make such other reports as deemed proper and necessary for the needs of the Association.
+They shall ensure that minutes of annual meetings and meetings of the Executive Committee are kept; shall report the activities of the annual meetings and make such other reports as deemed proper and necessary for the needs of the Association.